Hive-Systems/pyfair/docs/generally.rst

 | 3          | 44,665 | .68 | 30,372            |
 +------------+--------+-----+-------------------+

-This follows with what we known know about Loss Event Frequency.
-It is the amount of loss that actually occurs.
-We have a three potential losses, and two of those losses actually occur.
-The others do not occur, so the amount of loss is zero.
+This follows with what we know about Loss Event Frequency.
+It is the number of threat events that conver to loss events.

 Step 3: Calculate Our R Using LEF and LM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~